mutability/mlat-client/README.md

 * The FlightRadar24 radarcape-based receiver.
 This produces a deliberately crippled timestamp in its output, making it useless for multilateration.
 If you have one of these, you should ask FR24 to fix this.
-* airspy_adsb.
-This apparently only produces data in a custom format that mlat-client does not understand.

 ## License